thegushi/screendump/README.md

 In a normal SSH session, you can just use your mouse wheel or trackpad to scroll up and copy/paste.
-But scrollback within iTerm is useless inside GNU screen — anything in iTerm's scrollback buffer is polluted by output from prior screen windows, not necessarily the current one.
+But scrollback within iTerm is useless inside GNU screen -- anything in iTerm's scrollback buffer is polluted by output from prior screen windows, not necessarily the current one.

-GNU screen does have its own keyboard-driven scrollback mode (enter it with `Ctrl-A [`, then use `B` and `F` to move a screen-length at a time), and screen has its own paste buffer that works between windows — but unless you paste your scrollback into a temporary file and then `scp` that file to your client machine, that paste buffer isn't useful for getting content back to where you're actually working.
+GNU screen does have its own keyboard-driven scrollback mode (enter it with `Ctrl-A [`, then use `B` and `F` to move a screen-length at a time), and screen has its own paste buffer that works between windows, but unless you paste your scrollback into a temporary file and then `scp` that file to your client machine, that paste buffer isn't useful for getting content back to where you're actually working.